QuantEcon/lecture-python-intro/lectures/markov_chains_II.md

 dot
 ```

-+++ {"user_expressions": []}

-Unlike other Markov chains we have seen before, it has a periodic cycle --- the state cycles between the two states in a regular way.
+In fact it has a periodic cycle --- the state cycles between the two states in a regular way.

 This is called [periodicity](https://www.randomservices.org/random/markov/Periodicity.html).